 View the home

 The biggest advantage of resale homes is being able to see the physical house and know exactly what you are buying.
 Designs that look good on paper may feel different in real life, and it is preferable to see it for yourself whenever possible.
 With resale homes you have the ability to arrange a formal home inspection and can occupy it right away.
+We can recommend many knowledgeable home inspectors.

 Older homes have more character and charm.
 With unique features, they have personality that is sometimes lacking in new construction.